Lunar Eclipse 2020: Date, Time, Sutak Period during ‘Chandra Grahan'

 The first Full Moon of the year that appears usually in the month of January is also called a 'wolf moon'.
 It was known as Ice Moon, Snow Moon, Old Moon, and the Moon after Yule.

-"Wolf Moon" is a nickname given to a full moon in January as many believes that wolfs howl at the full moon looking upwards in the month of January, hence the nickname 'wolf eclipse' was given.
+"Wolf Moon" is a nickname given to a full moon in January as many believe that wolfs howl at the full moon looking upwards in the month of January, hence the nickname 'wolf eclipse' was given.

 Sutak during lunar eclipse